smarthomeNG/.github/profile/README.md

 The rest of the repositories are for use by the development team:

 * [Developer Documentation](https://github.com/smarthomeNG/dev_doc)
-  The documentation of the current develop branch
+  Helper repository for the automatic build of the documentation from the develop branch.
+No manual commmits occur.

 * [shngadmin](https://github.com/smarthomeNG/shngadmin)
   The Core and many of its plugins can be controlled via a web interface.
 It is created with Typescript and Angular 7 currently and here the source of the GUI is found